chiraleducation/URTP/content/courses/syllabus/_index.md

 - Building and evaluating classification model using R

 ## Benifits and Rewards
-- Solid understanding of basic health research methodology
+- Solid understanding of basic biomedical research methodology
 - Based on the performance students will be given Research Assistantship(RA) oppurtunities to conduct research with CHIRAL Bangladesh research team in active projects.
 - Recommendations
 - Completion Certificate

 ## Who this course is for
+We welcome students from all science and bioscience majors, and even non-science majors with appropriate background and interest.
+Projects span the spectrum of biomedical science, including projects in public health, health data science and computational biology.

 - If you have no research experience but want to learn the necessary concepts in health research- then this is the right place for you to begin with.
 - If you have no data analysis experience but want learn end-to-end data analysis process from data collection to report writing- then this course is a great one to start.
 - If you have some experience but are not confident enough to start your project, you can start from here.